henrikrxn/henrikrxn.github.io/_posts/2017-05-22-Git-using-different-Github-accounts-based-on-folder.md

 It has been a minor annoyance and I have accidentally used my private account to push to my work repositories once or twice.

-However in Git 2.13 a new nice feature, [Conditinal Include](https://git-scm.com/docs/git-config#_includes"), has been introduced which can help you have multiple user names and e-mails.
+However Git 2.13 contains a new feature, [Conditinal Include](https://git-scm.com/docs/git-config#_includes"), which can help you have multiple user names and e-mails.
 There are however a few caveats I encountered along the way.

 First a short sample of what worked for me.
 Start by adding conditional includes to your .gitconfig.